Ellie White (musician)

 Elena Baltagan, known as Ellie White, is a Romanian dance music and trance singer-songwriter.

 Ellie's ambition to become a solo artist turned out to be a good move: the following year, Elena released her first solo single under her stage name Ellie White.
 The song (Nu te mai caut) went on straight to the top songs of the Romanian Airplay Chart.
-In the years that followed, Ellie released HIT singles such as "Sete de noi" or "Power of Love" and won several awards: "Best New Act" at Romanian Music Awards, "Best Romanian Song" at Callatis Awards, "Best Star" at Romanian Top Hits, and many more.
+In the years that followed, Ellie released HIT singles such as "Sete de noi" and "Power of Love" and won several awards: "Best New Act" at Romanian Music Awards, "Best Romanian Song" at the Callatis Awards, and "Best Star" at Romanian Top Hits, and many more.

 Although 2020 was a tough year for Ellie White because of the COVID-19 pandemic, she managed to make the best out of it: she released her first completely self-written singles, she established her international career collaborating with foreign DJs, one of the songs even being appreciated by Armin van Buuren (who played Ellie's single in A State of Trance).